19 March 2020

 You will undoubtedly be aware of the current wide-ranging impact, both nationally and globally, of the Covid 19 pandemic.
 This is causing severe disruption for both individuals and business.
 As a client of this firm we wanted to explain to you the current status of business within the firm and the steps we are taking to protect both our clients and staff whilst progressing what work we can during this challenging time.

 The firm already had a robust business continuity plan in place, which has now been put into effect.
 As part of this and in line with government policy, we have enabled the lawyers and some support staff within the firm to work remotely from the office with online access to the materials and support required to continue the legal services we provide.
-Unfortunately it is proving impossible in the current climate to progress some areas of work, particularly conveyancing and we have had to suspend our activities in those areas of work for now.

 In those areas of work that we are able to progress, communication will still take place by way of telephone, email and, where necessary, by ordinary post.
 Interviews will still take place by telephone, however, we are unable to conduct face to face interviews and meetings either within or outside of the office.